StayInspired

 by Viviana Puello.

-What if the soul had color?
 What if you could map your internal terrain—not in words, but in swirls, pulses, and waves?

 Step into the world of Kari Veastad, and you don’t just look at a painting—you feel it unfolding.
 Her work is not about what you see, but what you sense—the barely speakable emotional shifts, the quiet reckoning of self with self, the dance between chaos and clarity.
 This is art as internal cartography.
 Art as movement.
 Art as energy.